vtex-apps/massive-stock-update/docs/README.md

 }
 ```

+---

 ## Credentials

 ### Create appKey y appToken

 To generate app keys in your account, you should follow the instructions seen in the [Application Keys](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet) article in our Help Center.

+### Create role

+[Create a role](https://help.vtex.com/en/tutorial/perfiles-de-acceso--7HKK5Uau2H6wxE1rH5oRbc) with the following resources and add your user to that role

+- Logistics / Logistics access / Logistics full access

 ### Convert to JWT